 Get customers involved in the planning stage, if your business already exists, because they are the only people that can identify your existing brand properties.

-After all, their image of your business is your brand.
+After all, the image of your business is your brand.

-If you are starting from scratch, you can incorporate your branding message into everything.
+If you are starting from scratch, you can incorporate your manufacturer branding message into everything.

 Consider the company name.

 Does it portray what you do, or personalise your business by using your name?

 Ask the same questions about your tagline and your company description.

 You should look at the location of your premises, the design of the premises, and corporate colours.

 One of the reasons that manufacturing businesses avoid or ignore branding is because they believe that the market is too full of other companies doing the same thing.

 For some manufacturers, it can be easy to identify their USP.